 Bushnell has often been consider on the lower end of the spectrum when it comes to binoculars, shooting and sport optics lately compared to the other big names, and they are usually the cheapest of the big US brands in this segment.

-Well this new low-priced rangefinder binocular from Bushnell has literally been quite the surprise for us to test.
+Well this new low-priced Bushnell rangefinder binocular has literally been quite the surprise for us to test.
 Given the reputation and being the cheapest of all the models tested, we were thoroughly shocked and pleasantly surprised when we started using them.
 So much so in fact, that I quickly ordered my own pair on the spot, which is now packed in my range bag and tags along with me to all my hunts and competition shoots.

 Not only is the image quality on par, and to some of our staff member’s eyes slightly better than the Nikon, Sig Sauer and Vortex trio, but is also has a sort of built-in ballistic calculator, is super-fast to give ranges, and with the new Activ-Sync technology, helps you to see the range displayed in bright sunlight as well as darkness.
 For the price, these literally cannot be beat, and do not have to feel as sorry for them when using them as I did with my previous pair of Swarovski EL-Range binoculars I was using up to now.